Published April 3, 2019

 Federal Insurance Contributions Act (FICA) tax is a U.S. federal payroll (or employment) tax imposed on both employees and employers to fund Social Security and Medicare — federal programs that provide benefits for retirees, the disabled and children of deceased workers.

-In compliance with the regulation, Social Security withholding will be deducted from paychecks in accordance with the following schedule.
+In compliance with the regulation, Social Security withholding will be deducted from paychecks according to the schedule:

 RF STUDENT ASSISTANTS:

-Student visa holders (F-1, J-1 and J-2 students) who arrived in the United States in 2012 or earlier are subject to Social Security withholding, unless they are registered for six credit hours (or have full time certification from the Graduate School) during the summer session.
-Student visa holders that arrived in 2013 or later are exempt from social security taxes.
-If you have any questions regarding visa status in relation to Social Security/Medicare taxes please contact Carlos Gallardo at 645-4430 or Amanda Brown at 645-4429.
+Student visa holders (F-1, J-1 and J-2 students) who arrived in the United States in 2014 or earlier are subject to Social Security withholding, unless they are registered for six credit hours (or have full time certification from the Graduate School) during the summer session.
+Student visa holders that arrived in 2015 or later are exempt from social security taxes.
+If you have any questions regarding visa status in relation to Social Security/Medicare taxes please contact Carlos Gallardo at 645-4430 or Steven Stich at 645-4423.

 Contact an expert from the lists below if you are a U.S. citizen and permanent resident with questions or if you have had FICA withheld and meet registration requirements.
 Choose the correct payroll representative based on your last name and employer.